 Some providers prescribe medications called antidepressants to help treat hoarding disorder.
 These medicines can improve the symptoms of the condition for some people.

 There’s no known way to prevent hoarding disorder.
 However, hoarding behaviors appear relatively early in life (usually between the ages of 15 and 19 years) and then follow a chronic course.
 If you notice signs of hoarding in your child or someone you know, early recognition, diagnosis and treatment are essential to improving outcomes.

 Outlook / Prognosis

-What is the outlook for people with hoarding disorder?
+What is the prognosis (outlook) for hoarding disorder?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy